fityanos/Config-Appium-php/README.md

-# Configure Appium with CodeCeption
+# Configure Appium with PHP

 #### Installation and Setup as a New Machine: